doublemcz/mongo-odm/README.md

 ```

 ### Hooks
 We support preCreate and postCreate hooks.
-They don't need any decorator.
+They don't need any decorator due to 'hardcoded' name for simplicity.
+If there is such name, repository will call this method.

 ```
 class User extends BaseDocument {